Glue ear – what you need to know

 What is glue ear?

 Glue ear is also known as otitis media with effusion (OME) which literally translates to ‘inflammation in the middle ear with fluid’.
 It is when the small middle ear cavity, usually filled with air, becomes full of a sticky fluid.
-The middle ear cavity contains the three tiny bones which pass on the sound vibrations from the eardrum to the cochlea.
-If this cavity fills with mucous (a bit like snot!), the bones don’t move as well, and this results in a hearing loss.
+The ear cavity contains the three tiny bones which pass on the sound waves and vibrations from the eardrum to the cochlea.
+If this cavity has a build up of mucous (a bit like snot!), the bones don’t move as well, and this results in a hearing loss.
 To get a sense of the impact of glue ear, block your ears by pressing your fingers on your ears.
 The effect is very noticeable, particularly if you are trying to listen in a noisy environment, Glue ear is really common in children and by the age of 10, 80% of children will have experienced at least one episode of this.

 Glue ear causes a conductive hearing loss of an average of around 30 decibels, although this can vary between children and typically also varies for the individual child.
 Often referred to as the ‘silent syndrome’ by health professionals, glue ear can have a significant impact on a child’s speech and language development and learning, if it persists for some time.
 Although usually a condition seen in children, adults can at times, experience episodes of glue ear.